Brazil To Host 2027 Womens World Cup As Gaza Overshadows FIFA Meeting - UrduPoint

 Unlike their male counterparts, who have won five World Cups, Brazil's women have never lifted the trophy and made a group-stage exit in 2023.

-Last year's tournament set records, including earning $570 million in commercial revenue.

-On the pitch it defied fears that increasing the size from 24 to 32 teams would dilute the spectacle, with over 1.4 million fans streaming through the turnstiles to witness a host of shocks.
+Last year's tournament defied fears that increasing the size from 24 to 32 teams would dilute the spectacle, with over 1.4 million fans streaming through the turnstiles to witness a host of shocks, dramatic turnarounds and breakthrough results.

-Gone were the lopsided scorelines that were a feature of previous World Cups, reflecting a growth in the standard of women's football.
+Gone were the lopsided scorelines that were a feature of the previous eight World Cups, reflecting a growth in the standard of women's football.

 Seven teams notched their first World Cup wins and the United States and Germany, who between them had won six of the previous eight tournaments, were both dumped out early.